 Australian nurses proved to be energetic, hardworking and resilient in very difficult circumstances.
 Challenges they faced included poor facilities, lack of staff, disease, harsh climate and of course, large numbers of wounded and traumatised patients.
 Language difficulties with some patients were another problem they had to overcome.

 Service records of Australian nurses are held by the National Archives of Australia.
 Go to Explore the Collection and click on RecordSearch.
 From there, click on NameSearch.
 Type in the family name of the nurse and select World War I from the category of records.

 Records for nurses serving with the Australian forces can also be found on the Discovering Anzacs website.
 You can do a simple search or an advanced search by the name of the nurse.
 A search using the term nurses gives you more records.
 The site includes news articles and comments.

-for biographical information and photos of Australian nurses who served in World War I. The biographies are arranged in alphabetical order.
+See the website Australian nurses in World War I for biographical information and photos of Australian nurses who served in World War I. The biographies are arranged in alphabetical order.
 Books about nurses in World War I are listed, with book covers and information.

 To find photos of nurses search the State Library catalogue on the Search & Discover page, using the term World War I nurses.
 Type the words in the Search box at the top of the page, or in the Catalogue search box.

 The National Archives UK website contains vast British historical government and public records including service records for World War 1.
 Many Australians served with the British forces in various areas including nursing.
 State Library Victoria no longer subscribes to their Discovery database, so you may have to pay to view some records.